mishqatabid/EviXtract/README.md

    Scans `syslog.log` for suspicious patterns (e.g., failed login attempts, port scans) and saves the results in `suspicious_logs.txt`.

 This digital forensics tool offers a modular and comprehensive approach to forensic investigation.
-Supporting disk imaging, filesystem analysis, metadata extraction, network traffic capture, and log analysis, the tool enables investigators to gather and preserve critical evidence while ensuring a forensically sound process.
+Supporting disk imaging, filesystem analysis, metadata extraction, network traffic capture, and log analysis, the tool enables investigators to gather and preserve criti